MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ## Switch the camera view from portrait to landscape

-You can switch the orientation of the camera view from portrait to landscape while in a call.
+You can switch the orientation of the camera view from portrait to landscape while in a call by changing the orientation of your phone.
 Using landscape view provides a wider field of view, which may improve the experience for the remote expert on the call.

 ## Use Remote Assist together with Dynamics 365 for Field Service